hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 Collection<Owner> results = this.owners.findByIds(ownerIds);
 ```

-There are some more minor changes to the view, and the controller, you
+There are some more minor changes to the view and the controller, you
 can see all the changes in [this
 commit](https://github.com/spring-projects/hazelcast-demos/compare/main...elasticsearch).

 Checkout the `elasticsearch` branch with the changes and restart the
-application by running the maven command again:
+application by running the Maven command again:

 ```bash
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=mysql
 ```

 We can verify that searching for “George” returns 2 results, one found
-in a first name, other in a name of a pet:
+in the first name, other in the name of a pet:

 ![Search "George"](assets/2020-10-06-search-george.png)